applh/kaimera/README.md

 A modern Android camera application built with Kotlin and CameraX, featuring real-time preview and one-tap photo capture.

+**Kaimera** is a play on words, blending "Camera" with *Kaizen* (the Japanese concept of continuous improvement).
+Like the mythical Chimera, this project strives to be a fantastic hybrid—a modern camera app that constantly evolves with progressive features.

 [![Android](https://img.shields.io/badge/Platform-Android-green.svg)](https://developer.android.com)
 [![Kotlin](https://img.shields.io/badge/Language-Kotlin-blue.svg)](https://kotlinlang.org)
 [![CameraX](https://img.shields.io/badge/CameraX-1.2.2-orange.svg)](https://developer.android.com/training/camerax)